CPL Reporting Information

 - For technical online issues, you can send us your CPL reporting information (such as who hosted the event, the title of the event, when and where details, etc.) in an Excel spread sheet and email to firstname.lastname@example.org, if needed.

-- Click here to read Top Ten CPL Reporting Mistakes to Avoid originally published as a guide for members in Planning West magazine.
+- Click here to read Top Ten CPL Reporting Mistakes to Avoid published Planning West magazine (2021)

 Reporting CPL Activities & Learning Units